 We have entered into various foreign currency debt obligations.
 As of December 31, 2019, the total principal amount of foreign currency debt obligations was \$4.4 billion, including \$3.1 billion denominated in Euro, \$604.3 million denominated in British Pound, \$410.1 million denominated in Japanese Yen and \$272.7 million denominated in Swedish Krona.
 As of December 31, 2019, we have designated \$4.1 billion of the total principal amount of foreign currency debt obligations as net investment hedges against our net investments in foreign subsidiaries.
 For a net investment hedge, changes in the fair value of the hedging instrument designated as a net investment hedge are recorded as a component of other comprehensive income (loss) in the consolidated balance sheets.
-Fluctuations in the exchange rates between these foreign currencies and the U.S. Dollar will impact the amount of U.S. Dollars that we will require to settle the foreign currency debt obligation to cash settle the principal of these foreign currency debt obligations in U.S. Dollars would have been weaker or stronger by 10% in comparison to these foreign currencies as of December 31, 2019, we estimate our obligation to cash settle the principal of these foreign currency debt obligations in U.S. Dollars would have increased or decreased by approximately \$485.9 million and \$397.5 million, respectively.
+Fluctuations in the exchange rates between these foreign currencies and the U.S. Dollar will impact the amount of U.S. Dollars that we will require to settle the foreign currency debt obligations at maturity.
+If the U.S. Dollar would have been weaker or stronger by 10% in comparison to these foreign currencies as of December 31, 2019, we estimate our obligation to cash settle the principal of these foreign currency debt obligations in U.S. Dollars would have increased or decreased by approximately \$485.9 million and \$397.5 million, respectively.